Welcome to Development Studies Association

 ‘This publication is very timely as it provides a well-articulated framework for integrating gender equality and women’s empowerment into development evaluation.’
 Michael Bamberger, independent development evaluation consultant

 Disasters is a major, peer-reviewed quarterly journal reporting on all aspects of disaster studies, policy and management.
 To commemorate the journal’s 40th anniversary, current and former editors and editorial board members have brought together a collection of articles reflecting the significance and diversity of research published in the journal over the past 40 years.
 Explore the Virtual Issue.

 A special section of the Canadian Journal of Development Studies brings together six perspectives on the reliance on efficiency arguments to make the case for gender equality in an attempt to further discussion on the topic among feminists, which grew out of a roundtable at the International Association for Feminist Economics (IAFFE) Conference in Galway, Ireland in 2016.
 This special section is free to access until the end of June, 2018 in order to facilitate research in this area.
 Access today.

 Routledge & DSA affiliate program

 It’s been a bumper year for Routledge Development Studies!
 Browse our collection of titles here, and get your 20% DSA discount by entering code AF039 at checkout!

 New books this month:

-As the new year of teaching ramps up, you might also want to see our catalogue of textbooks and resources for teaching!
+As we head into the new year, you might also want to see our catalogue of textbooks and resources for teaching!